 J.T.
 Edson wrote several novels that were 'expansions' of earlier short stories.
 These novels usually change substantial details of the earlier stories.
 Perhaps the most significant of the changes is revealing that Dusty Fog had married much earlier than Edson had previously established.

 Red Dwarf underwent continuous rewrites; or to be more precise showed a cavalier disregard to its own backstory when there was a gag to be made.
 Most notably, the idea in the early seasons that Lister had barely spoken to Kochanski was contradicted in the novels, where they had a brief relationship before she dumped him.
-Later episodes would follow that version.
+Later episodes would follow the novels' version.
 Another major one is Rimmer's light bee; it went from being Rimmer's remote projection unit to actually being Rimmer.

 Not to mention that the light bee originally didn’t exist.
 The only way for Rimmer to leave Red Dwarf was within the confinement of a “Hologrammic Projection Cage.”